edificeio/ode-react-ui/CONTRIBUTING.md

 ## Dev

-- Before starting any development, please rebase the main branch.
+- Before starting any development, please rebase the `dev` branch.
 - Checkout to your own development branch if different from information above.
-- Rebase this branch with main branch.
+- Rebase this branch with `dev` branch.
-- Start developing!
+- Start developing.
 - Then, read CHANGESET section.

 ## Changeset